ethanniser/site/src/content/blog/effect-best-practices.md

 ### By default, RPC transport errors are considered defects

 This may not always be what you want.
 The alternative is either `catchAllDefect` which is not the most safe and could catch some other non-transport error, or writing your own resolver that handle transport errors differently.

+### Don't use `Schema.Unknown`

+Defining a `cause: unknown` field is a common pattern (suggested in this very document) for creating error types in Effect.
+This pattern should **not** however be applied to schema errors.
+Consider the semantics- the whole point of a schema is you have a strict definition of the the input and output types of your program.
+This is especially important when using Effect's ecosystem libraries like HttpApi or RPC.
+By using `Schema.Unknown` you basically completely opt out of this strictness and open yourself up to sending literally _whatever_ is in the cause field over the wire.
+This could include sensitive internal server information that you now expose to users without realizing it.

+Use `Data.TaggedError` with `cause: unknown` for internal, in-memory errors.
+Use `Schema.TaggedError` **without** `Schema.Unknown` to strictly define the possible error outputs of your APIs.
+Then simply map from your internal errors to these specificed external errors (you are likely already doing some variant of this).

 ## Snippets